loueysioua/Java-tp/E-Commerce/README.md

 * Dynamic product filtering
 * Review and rating system
 * **Admins** :
-    * Add a new product
+    * Log in as an admin
+      * **Note** :Admins are added "Admin" at the end of their usernames and passwords.
+Admins cannot register .
+They must be created in the main method as objects, but before using the system admins must log in first .
-    * Add a new product category(if the product category doesn't exist)
+    * Add a new product from the categories that exist in the system
     * remove a product
     * update a product
     * see the stock on a product